 The Best Big Comforting Bowls Of Soup In London

 Spaghetti Al Cartoccio

-If you’ve ever eaten Ciao Bella’s signature seafood spaghetti - steamed and emptied from a greaseproof bag onto your plate - then you’ll know that there’s moment where you wonder if said bag has in fact been stolen from Mary Poppins, and repurposed at this old school Italian on Lamb’s Conduit Street.
-The reason being is that this is, for all intents purposes, an IKEA bag of pasta.
+If you’ve ever eaten Ciao Bella’s signature seafood spaghetti—steamed and emptied from a greaseproof bag onto your plate—then you’ll know that there’s moment where you wonder if said bag has in fact been stolen from Mary Poppins, and repurposed at this old school Italian on Lamb’s Conduit Street.
+The reason being is that this is, for all intents and purposes, an IKEA bag of pasta.
 The spaghetti is mixed in a white wine sauce with squid, mussels, and a singular, token prawn.
 The whole lot then bathes together in a greaseproof bag before the steaming mountain is emptied, direct from the bag on to your plate, like a magician revealing your dinner.

 We consulted with a group of scientists and it turns out that just saying the word ‘schnitzel’ increases your body heat by two degrees.
 Okay, just kidding.
 The only scientist we’ve spoken to was a Hinge match that ghosted us when we didn’t understand their ‘The name’s Bond.
 Ionic Bond.’ joke.
 But either way, the important thing here is that one of the best places for schnitzel in London is Viennese brasserie, Fischer’s.
 Expect a truly humongous slab of moist, buttery breaded chicken, that should definitely be followed up with the topfenstrudel for peak cosy feelings.